April 18, 2020

 You can easily brush them, knocking them to the floor while removing your helmet or sunglasses, so watch out for that - it might be a good habit to remove the AirPods first at the conclusion of your ride!

 Another big selling point for cyclists is voice control.
 While the AirPods can be used with Android devices, clearly they are best used within Apple iPhone environment.
-When paired with an iPhone, you can listen to music, podcasts, and streaming audio, but you can also use the AirPods Pro integration with Siri for voice control tasks.
+When paired with an iPhone, you can listen to music, podcasts, and streaming audio; and can also use the AirPods Pro integration with Siri for voice control tasks.

 Apple calls these "water and sweat resistant", not "water and sweat proof".
 In technical jargon, they are IPX4 rated, which is similar to some other consumer electronics, like many ebikes.
 You can't swim with them or submerge, but getting caught in a rain shower unexpectedly shouldn't hurt them.

-Note: the case doesn't have the same rating, so keep it out of the elements.
+Note: the charging case doesn't have the same IP4X water-resistant rating as the earbuds, so keep it out of the elements.

 Apple's AirPods Pro work great for cyclists, but only under the right conditions.
 If the battery life meets your needs and you do the "right" type of riding, they're a slam-dunk and highly recommended.
 For certain other types of riding, wired headphones (or none at all) are your best bet.